 • How much would your monthly payment be, and is it affordable?

-If you can move forward with these offers, see if you can get prequalified
+If you can move forward with these offers, see if you can get prequalified.

 If you are partnering with a co-signer or loved one, now is the time to review your agreement’s structure and ensure everyone is on the same page.
-Knowing this information will help you know which documents to gather next.
+Knowing this information will help you understand which documents to gather next.

-Gather necessary documents
+4. Collect all necessary documents

 You should have your personal information nearby while completing the loan application.
 Source these documents before filling out the application: